kckishan/HOGCN-LP/README.md

   --layers-2          LST     Layer sizes (second).
 Default is [32, 32, 32, 32].
   --hidden1           INT     Output of bilinear layer       Default is 64.
   --hidden2           INT     Output of last linear layer    Default is 32.
-  --no-cuda           BOOL    Run on CPU                     Default is False.
+  --cuda              BOOL    Run on GPR                     Default is True.
   --fastmode          BOOL    Validate every epoch           Default is True
 ```